ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Gateway Credential Type

-This is the type of authentication mechanism supported by the gateway (e.g. SAML, OAuth, X.509)
+SATP Gateways must support JSON Web Tokens (JWT) [RFC 7519] with OAUth2.0 [RFC6749] as the minimal credential type for authenticating incoming API calls from Client Applications (see Figure 1).

+A gateway may support additional credential mechanisms, which may be advertised by the gateway through different mechanisms (e.g. config file at a well-known endpoint).
+However, these mechanisms are out of scope for the current specification.

 ### Gateway Credential